 Observe all applicable safety measures when handling gas cylinders as well as the safety regulations for handling gases.
-Gas tanks must especially be secured against falling over / falling down equipped with the appropriate protection; if necessary set up protective partition walls.
+Gas tanks must especially be secured against falling over / falling down and heat

-3.4 RISK OF ALLERGIC REACTIONS
+3.4 RISK OF ALLERGIC REACTIONS:

-Please note that the device's raw materials that could come into contact with the operator's skin
+Please note that the device's raw materials that could come into contact with the operator's skin may cause allergic reactions in susceptible people.